quixio/quix-docs/docs/platform/tutorials/image-processing/tfl-camera-feed.md

   It is more efficient to pass a link to a video through the pipeline than the video itself, as the video file size can be relatively large.

 This message is passed on to the next service in the pipeline, the frame grabber.

-## Watch the video

-Watch the video that shows how to explore the code and data for this service:

-**Loom coming soon!**

-???
-Transcript

-    **Transcript**

-## Understand the code

-TBD

-??? example "Understand the code"

-    Code with annotations...

-To examine the code in the Quix UI...
-TBD

 ## 👩‍🔬 Lab - Examine the data